university-of-southern-maine-physics/labjack-controller/README.md

 pip install labjackcontroller
 ```

-Alternatively, you can install from this github repository with
+Alternatively, since we use `pbr` in `setup.py`, you can install from this github repository with

 ```bash
 git clone https://github.com/university-of-southern-maine-physics/labjack-controller.git